 To date, the heaviest prey item carried by an eagle was a fifteen-pound mule deer fawn – the eagle in question?
 An American bald eagle.

 Just how much can an eagle carry?
-The average eagle can lift anything that weighs between five and six pounds off the ground if they are taking off from the flat ground.
+The average eagle can lift anything weighing five and six pounds off the ground if taken from the flat earth.

 Lifting Versus Carrying

-When eagles pick up prey that is too heavy, they often drag it to a place of safety where they can break it into smaller pieces to make it more manageable to carry back to the nest.
+When eagles pick up too heavy prey, they often drag it to a place of safety where they can break it into smaller pieces to make it more manageable to carry back to the nest.

 How Much Does a Fox Weigh?